 - Building a new PC furthers your knowledge of how computers work.
 There’s always something new to learn, even if you’re an experienced builder.
 In addition, brand-new parts and different configuration recommendations will keep your computer at peak performance throughout the building process.

 - Budget allocation.
 You decide whether you want more money into a faster CPU but slightly slower or less RAM.
 This holds true for every component you purchase for your new system, making it tailored to your usage requirements or preferences.
-My advice is to always opt for the best power supply and CPU cooler to help with longevity and stability.
+I advise always opting for the best power supply and CPU cooler to help with longevity and stability.

 - Better chances for reliability.
-If you spend the time to make sure parts are properly compatible with each other, doing a proper job of assembly can help with reliability.
-For example, if you make sure the RAM is plugged in properly, the CPU thermal paste has been correctly applied, and the CPU is correctly seated, to name just some examples, it allows you to get it right the first time.
+If you spend the time to make sure parts are properly compatible, doing a proper assembly job can help with reliability.
+For example, if you ensure the RAM is plugged in properly, the CPU thermal paste has been correctly applied, and the CPU is correctly seated, allowing you to get it right the first time.
 It’s one of the benefits that first attracted me to building my own.
-No problems related to assembly error or shipping will be outside of your control.
+No problems related to assembly errors or shipping will be outside of your control.

 As you can see, you’ll enjoy many benefits from building a gaming PC at home.

-Rather than relying on manufacturers to find and implement the best parts at a reasonable price, you can get everything done by yourself.
+Rather than relying on manufacturers to find and implement the best parts at a reasonable price, you can do everything yourself.

-However, it would help to analyze the cons in the following section before making your choice.
+However, it would help to analyze the cons in the following section before choosing.

-If there weren’t any disadvantages to building a gaming PC, almost everyone would do it.
+Almost everyone would do it if there weren’t any disadvantages to building a gaming PC.

 There’s a reason many people settle for store-bought computers!
-Some of these cons only apply to beginners, so keep an eye out for ways you can work around the odds.
+Some of these cons only apply to beginners, so watch for ways to work around the odds.

 Here are some of the cons of building a gaming PC:

-- When you’re building your gaming PC, you will likely be without external assistance.
-Finding tech support could require an investment, which means you’ll spend much more than if you bought a prebuilt computer.
+- When building your gaming PC, you will likely be without external assistance.
+Finding tech support could require an investment, meaning you’ll spend much more than buying a prebuilt computer.
 Fortunately, this isn’t an issue if you know what you’re doing.

 - Some parts will be incompatible with others, most of which you won’t know until after the installation.
 Unless you’ve used the components before or know someone who has, it’s hard to know how they’ll work.
 We recommend using PC Part Picker to check if your gaming PC’s parts can work together.

 - It can take a long time, depending on how much you know about computers.
-Building a computer can take a couple of hours, days, or weeks if you don’t have much spare time.
+Building a computer can take a few hours, days, or weeks if you have little spare time.
 On the other hand, prebuilt computers are typically plug-and-play out of the box (plug them into the wall and monitor, and you can use them instantly).

 - Improper installations and computer builds can quickly lead to overheating.
 If you don’t have enough fans, the PC case is overcrowded, or you overload the processor, your setup will be prone to overheating.
 It’ll run louder and take a toll on everything you’ve installed, which means you need some knowledge of the subject.